 Some classes have more than one meeting time that students must incorporate into their schedules.
 These second, and occasionally third, meeting times are printed immediately below the first meeting time.

 MEETING PLACE.
 The building and classroom or other meeting location is listed immediately following the meeting time.
-Buildings are listed by a three-letter abbreviation, which can be interpreted by using the list of building abbreviations in the general information section of this Course Schedule.
-Buildings can be located by using the campus map.
+Buildings are listed by a three-letter abbreviation, which can be interpreted by using the list of building abbreviations and the campus map published by TeamWeb.

 INSTRUCTOR.
 The instructor's last name, if reported at the time of publication, is listed to the right of the meeting location.
 "Member GSC" is listed for graduate-level courses taught by a member of the graduate studies committee in instances where an instructor has not been designated yet.